paulveillard/cybersecurity-pki/PKI-Architecture.md

 However, you still have full control over the things that matter to your organization, such as certificate profiles and validation requirements.

+#### No Matter What Type of PKI Architecture You Have, You Need to Manage Your Certificates and Keys Carefully…

+Now, there’s a really important sidenote we have to at least mention here: the effectiveness of your PKI depends on how well you manage your certificate and key lifecycle.
+The lifecycle encompasses everything from creating and managing certificates (and their corresponding keys) to those certificates’ reissuances or (infrequent) revocations.

+This responsibility is a deciding factor in your organization’s security and compliance capabilities.
+As such, staying on top of your PKI’s certificate and key lifecycles is crucial in many ways.
+If even just one certificate expires on a public-facing system, or if a single private key gets compromised, you’ll be in for a world of hurt — you just might not know it right away…

+Let’s consider what happened to Equifax back in 2017.
+Unbeknownst to Equifax’s IT security team, one of their digital certificates expired and they didn’t realize it until many months later.
+This led to a data breach that went undetected for two-and-a-half months and, ultimately, resulted in massive fines and settlement payments that the company is expected to pay.

+Thankfully, there are some steps you can take to avoid many of these PKI management-related issues.